kumparan/imaginary/README.md

 - **minampl**     `float`  - Minimum amplitude of the gaussian filter to use when blurring an image.
 Default: Example: `0.5`
 - **operations**  `json`   - Pipeline of image operation transformations defined as URL safe encoded JSON array.
 See [pipeline](#get--post-pipeline) endpoints for more details.
 - **sign**        `string` - URL signature (URL-safe Base64-encoded HMAC digest)
+- **interlace**   `bool`   - Use Progressive Image Rendering.
+Defaults to `false`
+- **aspectratio** `string`  - Force image's aspect ratio.
+Image will be croppped.
+IMPORTANT: If width and height provided, this will be skipped.
+If nocrop=true, then nocrop will be overridden.
+Format: `16:9`

 #### GET /
 Content-Type: `application/json`